digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/licensing.md

 4. Within the license tab of the instance settings page, you can access the limit tab, which displays the current status of available super admins, builders, and end users.

 :::caution Note
 The trial license key will be valid for 14 days.
-To fully enjoy ToolJet, we recommend upgrading to premium plans within this period.
-If you wish to upgrade from the trial to the business or enterprise edition, you can click the **Upgrade or Renew** button or contact our team via **[Slack](https://tooljet.com/slack)**.
+To fully enjoy JumpStart, we recommend upgrading to premium plans within this period.
+If you wish to upgrade from the trial to the business or enterprise edition, you can click the **Upgrade or Renew** button or contact our team via **[Slack](https://jumpstart.com/slack)**.
 Upon expiration, access to premium features like OpenID SSO login and Audit logs will be restricted, ensuring no data loss occurs.
 However, don't worry!
-You can still upgrade to any of our premium plans and enjoy the benefits of ToolJet.
+You can still upgrade to any of our premium plans and enjoy the benefits of JumpStart.
 :::

 <div style={{textAlign: 'center'}}>